 - community nursing.

 How to apply

 To apply for this course, you must have:

-- a lower second-class honours degree or above.
+- a lower second class honours degree or above in any subject.

-You also will be required to have occupational health and enhanced disclosure and barring service clearance.
-Academic and character references will also be requested.
+You will be required to have occupational health and enhanced disclosure and barring service clearance.
+Academic and character references may be requested.

 Shortlisted applicants will be required to attend a Selection Day held at City, University of London before an offer can be made.
 At the Selection Day applicants are interviewed to assess their values match those of the NHS constitution, as well as having the opportunity to find out more about the course from our staff and students.
 For further information, please visit our Selection Day page.

 GCSE English Language grade C or IELTS score 7 with 7 in each component is required.